 Memory slips are aggravating, frustrating, and sometimes worrisome.
 When they happen more than they should, they can trigger fears of looming dementia or Alzheimer’s disease.
-But as I write in this month’s Harvard Men’s Health Watch, there are many mundane—and treatable—causes of forgetfulness.
-Here are seven common ones.
+But there are some treatable causes of forgetfulness.
+Here are six common ones.

 Lack of sleep.
 Not getting enough sleep is perhaps the greatest unappreciated cause of forgetfulness.
 Too little restful sleep can also lead to mood changes and anxiety, which in turn contribute to problems with memory.